binodbhusal/ToDoList/README.md

 In order to run this project you need:

-1. Knowledge of HTML and CSS
+1. Knowledge of HTML CSS and JavaScript
 2. VSCode or other text editor installed.
 [Link to Download VSCode](https://code.visualstudio.com/download)

 3. Node package.
 [Link to Download Node](https://nodejs.org/en/download)